Skip to content

 4. Share the URL

 You'll see a URL like https://abc123.tunnel.localport.dev.
-Open it in your browser — you see your local app.
+Open it in your browser and you see your local app.
 Send the URL to anyone and they see it too.

 5. Stop when done